 Climbing to the peak of the highest mountain on each continent is a challenge known as the seven summits.
 Since it was first accomplished in 1984, roughly 2,000 or so individuals have completed the task.
 Anthony will soon be one of these people.
 But his story is unique: he plans to climb all seven summits in less than two calendar years and he’s doing it all to raise Parkinson’s disease (PD) awareness.

 Anthony grew up in a military family.
 “My father was a disciplinarian, but he showed the right kind of love,” Anthony said.
 “My father held the family together.
 He was the glue and I admire him quite a bit.”
 Anthony’s discipline paid off.
-He’s always maintained a rigorous exercise routines and worked hard to become an attorney.
+He’s always maintained a rigorous exercise routine and worked hard to become an attorney.

 Anthony’s father began experiencing PD symptoms at 48 and was diagnosed at 52, around the same time Anthony’s mother passed away from cancer.
 Over the next seven years, he saw his father’s health decline, mostly due to maintaining poor health habits and old vices like drinking alcohol, smoking, not getting regular exercise or eating healthy — all things that don’t improve PD symptoms.